Written by Alaa A. Rahman

 But that’s really not the case.

 Unlike your average girl, I don’t believe in relying too much on emotions.
 I believe that life is simpler than having one’s heart open all the time.
-I believe in the power of logic, sense and mind.
-I believe that a person must live ,think, love, see, and feel simple.
+I believe in the power of logic, sense, and mind.
+I believe that a person must live, think, love, see, and feel simple.

 This should be humanity’s truth.
 This should be our way of conducting life.
 Why do we tend to complicate matters?
 I will never come close to answering that question.
 I live by my own doctrine; a doctrine of simplicity, embedded in a framework of logic and sense.

 Sarah El-Korayem lives by her own rules.
 She believes in a care-free lifestyle, a lifestyle built on understanding, ease of operation and a reasonable amount of emotions.
-Too much of them renders her life problematic and filled with “drama”.
+Too much of them render her life problematic and filled with “drama”.

 Drama, the worst creation ever made on this Earth.
 The worst possible torture one can endure, even worse than having to be tortured under Nazi rule.